japath59/numina/README.md

-Here is a **clean, academic-friendly GitHub README** tailored specifically for **college instructors and IBM Skills Network / watsonx bootcamp evaluators**.
-It emphasizes learning outcomes, IBM technology usage, teamwork, and professional framing.

 ---

 # **Numina — AI-Powered Personal Finance Assistant**

-*Developed for the IBM Skills Network / watsonx College Program*

 Numina is a group-developed AI-powered personal finance assistant designed as part of a college IBM online program and bootcamp initiative.
 The project showcases our team’s ability to integrate **agentic AI**, **IBM watsonx**, and modern full-stack web technologies to build an interactive, educational, and technically rigorous application.